python/mypy/CONTRIBUTING.md

 ====================

 Welcome!
-Mypy is a community project that aims to work for a wide swath of Python users and Python codebases.
-If you're trying Mypy on your Python code, your experience and what you can contribute is important to the project's success.
+Mypy is a community project that aims to work for a wide range of Python users and Python codebases.
+If you're trying Mypy on your Python code, your experience and what you can contribute are important to the project's success.

 Getting started, building, and testing
 --------------------------------------

-If you haven't already, take a look at the project's README file and the [Mypy documentation](http://mypy.readthedocs.org/en/latest/), and try adding type annotations to your file and type-checking it with Mypy.
+If you haven't already, take a look at the project's README.md file and the [Mypy documentation](http://mypy.readthedocs.org/en/latest/), and try adding type annotations to your file and type-checking it with Mypy.